luccafsouza00/Postman-Automation-Showcase/README.md

 # Postman-Automation-Showcase

 This repository contains Postman collections I created to demonstrate my API testing and automation skills.
 These collections were developed as part of my learning journey through the **"Postman: The Complete Guide"** course by Valentin Despa on Udemy.
-Each collection focuses on a different API, demonstrating how to work with APIs, write tests, and automate workflows.
+Each collection focuses on how to work with APIs, write tests, and automate workflows.

 ---